26 Longley Lane,

 No one has favorited this theater yet

-The Public Hall opened on Longley Lane, Northenden in 1911, it was converted into the Electric Picture Theatre after the First World War and was later known as the Royal Electric Theatre by the 1930’s.
+Located in Northenden, Cheshire, today part of Greater Manchester.
+The Public Hall opened on Longley Lane in 1911, it was converted into the Electric Picture Theatre after the First World War and was later known as the Royal Electric Theatre by the 1930’s.
 Soon after it was re-named Coronation Cinema.

 The building of the nearby Forum Cinema in 1934 consummated Northenden’s role as the temporary heart of Wythenshawe.
 The first lessee of the Forum was E.M.
 Burns of Cheadle, the ABC chain bought the lease in 1936.